 Generate a table of contents, based on the Headings on this page.
 The size of a Heading determines its hierarchy in a table of contents (see Heading widget).
 If you add or remove a Heading, the Table of Contents is updated automatically.

-This option can also be used to show only the most recently created/updated pages within a certain category (and/or sub-categories).
-For example, say you would like to show the ten most recently created pages in a category called Blog Posts.
-Select Categories, select the Blog Posts category, and check the Only include 10 most recently created pages option.
+This option can also be used to show only the most recently created/updated pages within a certain folder (and/or subfolders).
+For example, say you would like to show the ten most recently created pages in a folder called Blog Posts.
+Select Folders, select the Blog Posts folder, and check the Only include 10 most recently created pages option.

 Show a list of pages with a certain tag.